-When someone experiences persecutory delusions, they believe a person or group wants to hurt them.
+When someone has persecutory delusions, they believe a person or group wants to hurt them.
 They firmly believe this is true, despite the lack of proof.
 It may occur with some mental health disorders.

 Persecutory delusions are a form of paranoia.
 They’re often seen in schizophrenia and other mental illnesses, like schizoaffective disorder and post-traumatic stress disorder.

 The main symptoms of persecutory delusions is a person believing that others intend to harm them or that they’re being accused of doing something horrible that they never did.

 The belief, which is based on bizarre or, more often, non-bizarre reasoning, affects how a person behaves and thinks.

 Persecutory delusions may cause symptoms like: